tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Bearclaw

-_Recharge 11+:_ When you hit with a melee attack while you're staggered, gain 10 temporary hit points (champion: 25 temporary hp; epic: 50 temporary hp).
+_Recharge 11+:_ When you hit with a melee attack while you're staggered, gain 10 temporary hit points, 25 temporary hp at champion tier, and 50 temporary hp at epic tier.

 **Quirk:** Swaggers even when overmatched.